kaczla/list-lm/data/readme/utils_links.md

 - [AutoChain](https://github.com/Forethought-Technologies/AutoChain) - AutoChain: Build lightweight, extensible, and testable LLM Agents
 - [AutoGen](https://github.com/microsoft/autogen) - AutoGen is a framework that enables development of LLM applications using multiple agents that can converse with each other to solve tasks.
 AutoGen agents are customizable, conversable, and seamlessly allow human participation.
 - [Aviary](https://github.com/ray-project/aviary) - Aviary is an app that lets you interact with a variety of large language models (LLMs) in a single place.
 You can compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
+- [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) - Axolotl is a tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.
 - [bagua](https://github.com/BaguaSys/bagua) - Bagua is a deep learning training acceleration framework for PyTorch
 - [Batched LoRAs](https://github.com/sabetAI/BLoRA) - Maximize GPU util by routing inference through multiple LoRAs in the same batch.
 - [BayLing](https://github.com/ictnlp/BayLing) - BayLing is an instruction-following large language model equipped with advanced language alignment, showing superior capability in English/Chinese generation, instruction following and multi-turn interaction.